Ph.D., History, Yale University, December 2015

 B.A., Liberal Arts, Sarah Lawrence College, 2009

-2017-pres.
-Adjunct Professor, College of Science, Health and Liberal Arts, Thomas Jefferson University--East Falls, Philadelphia, PA
+2017-present: Adjunct Professor, Jefferson University--East Falls, Philadelphia, PA

 Refereed Journal Articles